1: Introduction

 Welcome to The OER Guide to Media Writing!
 This text covers essential topics for students in introductory media writing courses.
 It is designed to be up-to-date, approachable, and immediately useful with writing examples and exercises included in each chapter.

-The text is structured to provide essential industry knowledge and relevant academic information as it pertains to writing first, followed by writing examples and exercises, which make up the "guide" part of The OER Guide to Media Writing.
+The text is structured to provide a scholarly foundation and knowledge from various media industry subfields as context for the writing lessons and exercises that make up the "guide" part of The OER Guide to Media Writing.

-This text is intended for those studying writing for the news, advertising, public relations, and broadcast media industries.
+This text is primarily intended for college students learning to write for the news, advertising, public relations, and broadcast media industries.
 It is written in English, and examples focus on the U.S. media system and its stylistic norms; however, it is hoped that this text will be of use to students in introductory media writing courses around the world.

 CCBY